 Anita Hadlock is a graduate of Bristol Community College.
 She is happy to help students with English and a variety of other subjects including Psychology and History, with an occasional foray into everything else other than Math and Science.
 She especially enjoys working with determined and persistent students, especially those who have returned to college after substantial absences.
 She is currently a Senior at UMass Dartmouth.

 Bailey Redmond is a Humanities major at Bristol Community College.
 He has an interest in education, and his goal in life is to become a college professor.
-He had taken several college level classes throughout his time in high school, and he has been writing college level essays since his freshman year of high school.
-He has a fresh and unique perspective on writing, and his areas of strength in writing are as follows: construction of solid arguments, understanding the focus of assignments, and structuring essays.
+He had taken several college-level classes throughout his time in high school, and he has been writing college level essays since his freshman year of high school.
+He has a fresh and unique perspective on writing, and his areas of strength in writing are as follows: construction of solid arguments, understanding the focus of assignments and structuring essays.

 Chrisanne Souza holds an AA in Liberal Arts & Sciences from Bristol Community College, a BA in Literature from Wellesley College and an MA in Creative Writing from Boston University.
 She has published fiction, memoir, and poetry.
 She tutors across the disciplines and specializes in humanities writing such as literature, poetry, film, and art.
 She particularly enjoys tutoring creative writing, close reading, and critical thinking skills.
 She is also available to assist faculty and staff with advanced degree writing, academic or creative.

-Kris Thompson holds an A.S. in Criminal Justice from Bristol Community College and is currently pursing a bachelor’s degree at Westfield State in criminology/sociology.
+Kris Thompson holds an A.S. in Criminal Justice from Bristol Community College and is currently pursuing a bachelor’s degree at Westfield State in criminology/sociology.
 In addition to being a Writing Center Tutor, she works as a Supplemental Instruction (SI) Leader in Criminal Justice/Sociology courses.
 Kris is passionate about helping guide students’ towards excellence in writing, particularly in the areas of annotated bibliography, opinion-orientated essays and research papers.
 She believes good writing comes from putting your heart into the work.

-Harvey Ussach is adjunct professor of writing and public speaking.
+Harvey Ussach is an adjunct professor of writing and public speaking.
 He received a B.A. from Queens College-CUNY and an M.A. in journalism and communication from American University.
 He teaches critical essay writing, technical communication, literature, and public speaking, and is a freelance journalist and published writer.
-He will be happy to assist you in writing essays, papers, following the research process, using correct reference citation and styles, and composing effective job application and scholarship letters.
+He will be happy to assist you in writing essays, papers, following the research process, using correct reference citation and styles, and composing effective job applications and scholarship letters.